 One important point is that individual daily dosage levels are not critical as any excess is stored in the bodies fat reserves and released as required - so you can safely take two or three days worth of Vitamin D in one larger dose, instead of taking smaller daily doses.

-To put all this in perspective, a young person working outside in the summer sun can make up to 25,000 IU/day of Vitamin D - while an elderly person may only produce 10,000 IU/day under the same conditions.
+To put all this in perspective, a young person working outside in the summer sun can make up to 25,000 IU/day of Vitamin D - while an elderly person may produce less than 5,000 IU/day under the same conditions.
 Vitamin D production from UV exposure is self limiting and stops once all the available 7DHC (7‑dehydrocholesterol) in the skin has been converted - the body produces more 7DHC but this takes a day or two to build up again.
 Any Vitamin D not used immediately is stored for use on days with no sun, and to carry you through the winter - but this only happens if you get enough sun or take "high dose" supplements.

 Some Vitamin D researchers suggest that responsible use of a UVB certified (low-pressure tube) sunbed in the winter and moderate sunbathing in the summer is a better alternative to oral supplements.
 Dr. Holick recommends the safe limit is 25% of the exposure required to get a slight skin reaction - longer exposures do not create any extra Vitamin D3 and could raise your risk of skin cancer.
 Dr Michael F. Holick's Vitamin D Website